Friday, 15 April 2016

 Dame Helen Mirren has said actresses should go after roles written for men.

-In her new film thriller Eye in the Sky she plays an army colonel, a role originally written for a man.
 The actress said it made her "cross" that many roles were given to men regardless of whether it was the lead character.

 "You look at a scene and it's going to be all men around a table and you think at least half of those could have been women," she said.